 However, data shows large portions of western populations as vitamin and mineral deficient due to changes in farming methods, and eating patterns, along with other socio/economic reasons.
 For this reason, high quality vitamin and mineral supplements are often recommended by experts.

-New human studies show osteoporosis being reversed within 6 months as a result of taking plant based multi-mineral calcium supplements, which would reduce risk of fracture for AED users.(7)
+show osteoporosis being reversed within 6 months as a result of taking plant based multi-mineral calcium supplements, which would reduce risk of fracture for AED users.(7)